 Price & Similar Monitors

-Just like the other 360Hz gaming monitors available, the Dell AW2521H goes for ~$700.
-If you’re a professional gamer, it’s worth the price, but we think that most competitive gamers will be satisfied with the ~$300 240Hz models, such as the ASUS VG259QM.
+If you’re a professional gamer, they’re worth the price, but we think that most competitive gamers will be satisfied with a ~$250 240Hz model, such as the Dell S2522HG.

-We also recommend checking out the Acer XV252QF.
+We also recommend checking out the Acer XV252QF and the Acer Aopen 25XV2Q.
 It’s a 360Hz monitor with FreeSync, 390Hz overclockable refresh rate, and its MBR implementation works all the way up to its maximum refresh rate.
-Moreover, it’s $200 cheaper.

 For more information about the best monitors available, check out our always up-to-date best gaming monitor buyer’s guide.